-Contact your bank, phone service provider, and your county records office – Be very clear to them that you do not want your private information sold to a third-party.
+- Contact your bank, phone service provider, and your county records office – Be very clear to them that you do not want your private information sold to a third-party.

-Contact the site where you found your information and ask them to remove it immediately.
+- Contact the site where you found your information and ask them to remove it immediately.
 Most of these companies do not want to deal with legal action and thus are fairly responsive in removing such data.

-Make it very clear to these sites that you do not want them to display your private information ever again.
+- Make it very clear to these sites that you do not want them to display your private information ever again.

 Too many people trust unknown websites and give them personal information for a “Free iPhone” and similar freebies.
 If you see an offer like this online from an uncertified site, then don’t fill out the form – Unless you want to get a lot of spam, phone calls, and random letters in the mail from cyber salesmen.

 An area that many people tend to overlook is the passwords they use on websites.
 When choosing a password, these are my recommendations:

-Don’t use a password that contains any combination of your birthday, social security number, or phone number.
+- Don’t use a password that contains any combination of your birthday, social security number, or phone number.
 There are too many websites out there with poor security protocols which can easily be hacked.

-Never use the same password twice.
+- Never use the same password twice.
 A common trick of hackers is to fool people into giving them their password – Ever get one of those phishing emails asking you to reset your password for Paypal?
 The best way to protect yourself against identity theft is to use different passwords for different services.